andrew128/andrew128.github.io/_posts/2021-5-8-OperatingSystems.md

 The pages that are being mapped to and from disk and memory correspond to the different parts of a process’s virtual address space such as the text (containing the source code), the data, the stack (stores local variables/function calls), the heap (dynamic memory allocation), and more.

-The sections are also covered in this blog post: https://andrew128.github.io/x86-binary/#executable-format.
+The sections are also covered in [this blog post](https://andrew128.github.io/x86-binary/#executable-format).

 These different areas can be stored as a linked list where each allocated piece of memory represents a part of the process’s virtual address space.
 This is typically called a virtual memory map.